Horbarz/learn-face-detection-and-recognition/README.md

 # learn-face-detection-and-recognition

+## OpenCV Tutorials:
+* capture-video-from-camera.py

-Learning and practice through the book "Deep Learning with Application Using Python: Chatbots and Face, Object, and Speech Recognition with TensorFlow and Keras"
+## Book: Deep Learning with Application Using Python:
+### Chatbots and Face, Object, and Speech Recognition with TensorFlow and Keras
+* face-detection.py
+* face-tracking.py